 Where I live, foraging for food is a bit of a subculture trend.
-I live in an area known for its mushrooms, and there are many wooded areas.
-As you can imagine, this leads to an environment ripe for foraging.
+Our area is well-known for its mushrooms and there are many wooded areas, both of which lead to an environment ripe for foraging.

-A couple of months ago, we noticed some large mushrooms growing on a tree in our front yard.
-At one point, someone who had apparently driven past our house on several occasions stopped and started admiring the mushrooms.
+Last fall, we noticed some large mushrooms growing on a dying tree in our front yard.
+At one point, a group who had apparently driven past our house on several occasions stopped and started admiring the mushrooms.

 I’ll be honest, it was a little weird.
 They neither asked to explore our front yard nor introduced themselves, even while my husband was out front playing baseball with our boys.